APR Vs. Interest Rate: What’s The Difference?

-You might encounter the terms APR and interest rate when you shop for a home loan.
-It’s easy to confuse the two and use them interchangeably because your interest rate and your APR serve a similar function.
-However, there are a few differences that you need to know.
+You might encounter the terms “APR” and “interest rate” when shopping for a home loan.
+It’s easy to confuse the two and use them interchangeably, because your interest rate and your APR serve similar functions.
+However, interest rate and APR have a few differences that you should be aware of.

-Here’s how to calculate APR and interest rate as well as how to compare lenders so you understand the differences before you get a mortgage.
+Let’s learn how to calculate APR versus interest rate, as well as how to compare lenders so you understand the differences before you get a mortgage.

 What Is Interest Rate?

 Your interest rate is the percentage you pay to borrow money from a lender for a specific period of time.
-Your mortgage interest rate might be fixed, which means it stays the same throughout the duration of your loan.
-Your mortgage interest rate might also be variable, which means it might change depending on market rates.
+Your mortgage interest rate might be fixed, meaning it stays the same throughout the duration of your loan.
+Your mortgage interest rate might also be variable, meaning it might change depending on market rates.

-Let’s look at an example.
-Say you borrow $100,000 to buy a home and your interest rate is 4%.
+Let’s consider an example.
+Say you borrow $100,000 to buy a home, and your interest rate is 4%.
 This means that at the start of your loan, your mortgage builds 4% in interest every year.
 That’s $4,000 annually, or about $333.33 a month.

-Your principal balance is high during the beginning of your loan and you’ll pay more money toward interest as a result.
-However, as you chip away at your principal through monthly payments, you owe less in interest and pay a higher percentage of your payment to your principal.
+Your principal balance is high at the beginning of your loan term, and you’ll pay more money toward interest as a result.
+However, as you chip away at your principal through monthly payments, you owe less in interest and a higher percentage of your payment goes toward your principal.
 This process is called mortgage amortization.

 What Is APR?

 Thanks to the Truth in Lending Act (TILA), your lender must tell you both your interest rate and your APR.
-You’ll see this information on both your Loan Estimate (which you’ll receive 3 days after you fill out your mortgage application) and your Closing Disclosure (which you receive 3 days before you close on your home).
+You’ll see this information on your Loan Estimate (which you’ll receive around 3 days after filling out your mortgage application) and your Closing Disclosure (which you’ll receive no later than 3 days before closing on your home).

-Remember to consider both the interest rate and the APR when you decide on the best mortgage loan for you.
+Remember to consider both the interest rate and the APR when deciding on the best mortgage loan for you.

 How Are Interest Rates Calculated?

-Your lender calculates your interest rate using your individual data.
-Every lender uses their own individual formula to determine how much you’ll pay in interest.
+You may be wondering, “how are mortgage rates determined?”
+Your lender calculates your interest rate using your personal data.
+Every lender uses their own formula to determine how much you’ll pay in interest.
 It’s possible to get 10 different interest rates from 10 different mortgage providers.
-Lenders also take into account things like current market interest rates and real estate economy conditions when they calculate your rate.
+Lenders also take into account factors like current market interest rates and real estate economy conditions when calculating your rate.

-There are a few ways that you can get a lower interest rate from your mortgage lender.
-Anything that you do to lower the risk for your lender will in turn lower your rate.
-The first thing that you can do is raise your credit score.
-Your credit score is a three-digit number that tells lenders at a glance how you use credit.
-If you have a high credit score, you usually make payments on time and you don’t borrow more money than you can afford to pay back.
+You can get a lower interest rate from your mortgage lender a few different ways.
+Anything you do to lower the risk for your lender will usually, in turn, lower your rate.
+The first action you can take is to raise your credit score, which is a three-digit number that tells lenders at a glance how you use credit.
+If you have a high credit score, you usually make payments on time, and you don’t borrow more money than you can afford to pay back.